 Even though the weather might feel almost tropical, don’t expect postcard-worthy beaches with soft white sand you’re used seeing on Instagram.

-The beaches in Azores are of volcanic origin, which means dark sand – a greyish, almost black color – which sadly takes away a bit of the visibility of the water.
+The beaches in Azores are of volcanic origin, which means volcanic sand – a dark grey, almost black color – which sadly takes away a bit of the visibility of the water.
 Also count with wilder, and with rougher waves, which makes beaches incredible character-enriched landscapes.

-The Gulf stream raises the sea temperature in Azores up to a tolerable 23-24 degrees Celsius during summer time (only 14-16 degrees during winter).
+The Gulf stream raises the sea temperature in Azores up to a warm 27 degrees Celsius during summer time (but 15 degrees during winter).
 Pretty good considering we’re talking about the North Atlantic.

 Beaches in Azores